s3bc40/s3bc40.github.io/resume_EN.md

 ## About

-Computational bioinformatician with a passion for Data Science and Web application development.
+Bioinformatician with a passion for Data Science and Web application development.
 Ecology, nature, hiking, programming, video games and dogs are my centers of interest.

 ## Experiences